 Turned out that her sister had a winter place in St. Pete so when Jennifer came to visit her, we would get together & she & I would talk old houses & her sister & my husband would talk food.
 (Sister introduced Hubby to his favorite restaurant in Tampa Bay.)

-Because I never got it together to restore my Craftsman kitchen, I decided to use knobs & pulls in my 1925 bungalow that were wholly inappropriate.
-I had planned to use these in clear in the Craftsman & wanted the milk Depression glass green for the 1925’er.
+Because I never got it together to restore my Craftsman kitchen, I decided to use knobs & pulls in my 1925 Mid-Century Modest that were wholly inappropriate.
+I had planned to use these in clear in the Craftsman & wanted the green for the 1925’er.

 My dear friend Jane Powell was a preservation bulldog, however, she left the door open by saying that anything was fine if it had a really good backstory.
 I consider this to qualify as a really good backstory.
 Heck, when she restored her own kitchen in the Sunset House, she used an antique candy store display case as a kitchen island & she was delighted with it!